-DOCUMENTS INCORPORATED BY REFERENCE
+3. DOCUMENTS INCORPORATED BY REFERENCE

-Each document incorporated herein by reference is current only as at the date of such document, and the incorporation by reference of such documents shall not create any implication that there has been no change in the affairs of the Issuer, the Original Guarantors or the Group, as the case may be, since the date thereof or that the information contained therein is current as at any time subsequent to its date.
+Each document incorporated herein by reference is current only as at the date of such document, and the incorporation by reference of such documents shall not create any implication that there has been no change in the affairs of the Issuer, the Parent or the Group, as the case may be, since the date thereof or that the information contained therein is current as at any time subsequent to its date.
 Any statement contained in any document incorporated herein by reference shall be deemed to be modified or superseded for the purposes of this Prospectus to the extent that a statement contained herein modifies or supersedes that statement.
 Any such statement so modified or superseded shall not be deemed, except as so modified or superseded, to constitute a part of this Prospectus.
-Those parts of the documents incorporated by reference in this Prospectus which are not specifically incorporated by reference in this Prospectus are either not relevant for prospective investors in the Bonds or the relevant information is included elsewhere in this Prospectus.
+Those parts of the documents incorporated by reference in this Prospectus are either not relevant for prospective investors in the Notes or the relevant information is included elsewhere in this Prospectus.

-The following documents which have been previously published and have been filed with the Financial Services Authority are incorporated in, and form part of, this Prospectus:
+The following documents which have been previously published and have been filed with the CNMV are incorporated in, and form part of, this Prospectus: